-I even like to entertain at the holidays with this \recipe because who doesn't love a hearty and delicious beef stew when the weather starts to cool.
+I even like to entertain at the holidays with this recipe because who doesn't love a hearty and delicious beef stew when the weather starts to cool.

 An oven-roasted stew may seem like a lot but most of the cooking time is the beef stew slowly cooking in the oven.
-Once you try out this recipe, you will see that it is worth every bit of effort and why it has been a loved family recipe of ours for so long.
+Once you try out this recipe, you will see that it is worth every bit of effort and the reason it has been a loved family recipe of ours for so long.

-Why Cook Beef Stew in the Oven
+Why Cook Stew In A Dutch Oven

 I really believe the best beef stews are slow-cooked in the oven to really develop that amazing flavor in the beef.
-The heat in the oven that surrounds a Dutch oven pot is a gentle and even heat that cooks the meat evenly.
-This is because Dutch ovens are made with cast iron which retains heat really well.
+The heat in the oven that surrounds a Dutch oven pot creates a gentle and even heat that cooks the meat evenly.

 Ingredients